dtaivpp/ghripper/CONTRIBUTING.md

 ```

 With that precommit will install itself and will test all of your commits before you add them with a commit message.
+**Note: You may need to use command line git as pre-commit uses local pylint.

 ## Coding Guidelines